Places that Help: Federal

 Phoenix, AZ 85018

 Childhelp provides services to victims and survivors of child abuse.
 Childhelp focuses efforts on prevention, intervention, treatment, and community outreach.
 Childhelp's prevention programs work with children, families, and communities to provide long-term education and increase awareness of abuse and neglect.
 The intervention programs protect children from danger along several steps of crisis resolution.
 Childhelp's treatment programs provide treatment to severely abused, neglected, and at-risk children.
 Children in treatment programs are provided with therapy, support, education, and medical attention.
+Contact Childhelp online here.

 International Child Abuse Network (Yes ICan)

-Working world-wide to end child abuse, the International Child Abuse Network website provides resources and information on child abuse and domestic violence.
+The International Child Abuse Network website provides resources and information on child abuse and domestic violence.
 They offer facilitated chats (in Spanish and English) for victims and survivors of abuse of all ages and are an excellent source of online support.

 Justice for Children